tommmmudd/ness-tools/tutorials/raw-files-tutorial1/readme.md

 exc = [];   % array for excitation events
 ```

 We can now add excitation events.
-Here we will use the *pluck_gen* function.
+Here we will use the *event_gen* function.
 This takes seven arguments:
 - the excitation array, exc
 - the **string number** (e.g. 1 in our case)
 - the **time** at which to excite (in seconds - must be less that then Tf duration!)